-Professor of Urology; Founder, UCLA Kidney Cancer Program.
-Dr. Belldegrun also holds the Roy and Carol Doumani Chair in Urologic Oncology and serves as the Director of the Urologic Oncology Fellowship Program at UCLA.
+Research Professor of Urology and Founder of the UCLA Kidney Cancer Program.
+Dr. Belldegrun also holds the Roy and Carol Doumani Chair in Urologic Oncology.
 His surgical expertise encompasses all aspects of urologic oncology, including kidney cancer, prostate cancer, bladder cancer and testicular cancer.
 He has authored over 400 peer-reviewed publications, books, and book chapters in the area of localized and advanced kidney and prostate cancer.
 Dr. Belldegrun is a world-renown expert in complicated kidney cancer surgeries, and has unique expertise in a variety of surgical approaches to small kidney tumors including open, laparoscopic, and robotic partial nephrectomy and cryotherapy.
 Dr. Belldegrun's research lab at UCLA focuses on the development of personalized cancer immunotherapy and targeted cancer vaccines for the treatment of kidney cancer.
 More >

 Professor of UCLA Urology, Director of Cancer Data Science for the UCLA Jonsson Comprehensive Cancer Center, Associate Director of Cancer Informatics at the Institute for Precision Health, Professor of Human Genetics, and an integral member of the Institute of Urologic Oncology and the Eli and Edythe Broad Center for Regenerative Medicine and Stem Cell Research at UCLA.
 Boutros received his undergraduate degree in Chemistry from the University of Waterloo, his doctorate in Medical Biophysics from the University of Toronto, and his Executive MBA from the Rotman School of Management, University of Toronto.
 Dr. Boutros, an internationally acclaimed cancer genomics researcher, will lead the cancer center’s efforts to use big data to optimize treatments for patients.

-Adjunct Professor, Urology, Director, Urology Research Laboratory LABioMed-Harbor/UCLA, Professor, Endocrinology, Charles Drew University.
-Consecutive PhDs, Biochemistry, University of Buenos Aires and London.
+Adjunct Professor of Urology, Director, Urology Research Laboratory LABioMed-Harbor/UCLA, and Professor of Endocrinology, Charles Drew University.
+Dr. Gonzalez-Cadavid received consecutive PhDs in Biochemistry, University of Buenos Aires and London.
 Professor of Biochemistry, Cell Biology, Central University of Venezuela, Visiting Professor/scholar, MIT, Caltech, City of Hope, UCLA.
 His current research interests focus on the modulation of stem cell differentiation by nitric oxide/cGMP, and myostatin, and its application to the therapy of erectile dysfunction, diabetic nephropathy, urogenital disease associated with tissue fibrosis.
 Funded by NIH, Department of Defense, and other agencies.

-Clinical Instructor in Medicine, Hematology-Oncology.
+Assistant Clinical Professor of Hematology/Oncology.
 Dr. Liu completed her hematology/oncology fellowship at UCLA and Internal Medicine residency at Cedars-Sinai Medical Center.
 She earned her medical degree from George Washington University in Washington D.C. and her bachelors of science in biology at University of Southern California.
 Dr. Liu practices general hematology and oncology and specializes in genitourinary (GU) cancers.
 Dr. Liu is passionate about advancing the field of cancer treatment and is involved in clinical trials, with research interests in immunotherapy and drug development.
 Liu is on staff at Ronald Regan UCLA Medical Center, Santa Monica UCLA Hospital and Providence Tarzana Medical Center.

-Assistant Professor-in-Residence in Radiation Oncology.
+Associate Professor of Radiation Oncology and Urology.
 Dr. Nickols received his M.D. from UCLA and Ph.D from the California Institute of Technology through the UCLA-Caltech Medical Scientist Training Program and completed his residency training in Radiation Oncology at UCLA.
 He specializes in radiotherapy for prostate cancer.
 He has conducted extensive basic science research on the optimization of small-molecule transcription modulators for prostate cancer.
 He conducts prospective clinical-translational trials for localized high-risk and metastatic prostate cancer patients.
 More >

-Dr. Steven Raman is a Professor of Radiology and Urology and is an expert in Urological Radiology, having published over 75 papers, 100 abstracts and several book chapters in this field.
+Professor of Radiology and Urology.
+Dr. Raman is an expert in Urological Radiology, having published over 75 papers, 100 abstracts and several book chapters in this field.
 He has been the founding member of the UCLA Prostate Imaging Group, whose members include physicians and scientists dedicated to advancing the field of prostate imaging.
 Dr. Raman believes that MR imaging the best non-invasive solution for finding the most aggressive prostate cancer.
 More >

-Associate Professor in the Department of Obstetrics & Gynecology and the Department of Urology.
-As a urogynecologist, he focuses on the gynecological approach to urinary incontinence, pelvic organ prolapsed, and vaginal reparative surgery.
-Each year, Dr. Tarnay travels to Uganda, Africa to help lead a team of doctors and nurses, providing expertise and education to local physicians in an effort to reduce maternal deaths and treat one of the most debilitating consequences to childbirth, urinary fistulae.
+Clinical Professor of Obstetrics and Gynecology and Urology.
+As a urogynecologist, Dr. Tarnay focuses on the gynecological approach to urinary incontinence, pelvic organ prolapsed, and vaginal reparative surgery.
+Each year, he travels to Uganda, Africa to help lead a team of doctors and nurses, providing expertise and education to local physicians in an effort to reduce maternal deaths and treat one of the most debilitating consequences to childbirth, urinary fistulae.
 More >

-Faculty member, Urology since 1998.
+Professor of Departments of Molecular and Medical Pharmacology, Urology, and Pediatrics.
+Faculty member in Urology since 1998.
 Graduated, member of the inaugural class of Medical Scientist Training Program (M.D., Ph.D. program).
 Her education training ranges from clinical disciplines such as pediatrics and hematology/oncology to molecular and cellular fields such as adenovirus biology, transcription regulation, and gene therapy.
 Besides her research endeavors, a major part of her effort involves mentoring students at all levels, from undergraduates, graduate, postdoctoral fellows to clinical residents.

 Associate Clinical Professor of Urology and Chief of Genitourinary Pathology.
 Dr. Ye received her medical degree from the Zhejiang University School of Medicine in China.
 She completed her residency in Anatomic Pathology and Clinical Pathology at New York University Medical Center.
 Before coming to UCLA, Dr. Ye practiced Anatomic Pathology and served as Director of Genitourinary Pathology in the Department of Pathology at Beth Israel Deaconess Medical Center.
 She was Assistant Professor at Harvard Medical School.
 Dr. Ye's research focuses on the interplay of genetics and tumor microenvironment of genitourinary cancer including prostate cancer and renal cell carcinoma.

-Associate Professor in Urologic Oncology and Member of the Jonsson Comprehensive Cancer Center.
+Adjunct Associate Professor of Urology and Member of the Jonsson Comprehensive Cancer Center.
 His current work is focused on cancer immunodiagnosis, immunotherapy, and prostate cancer stem cell biology.